-They talk to themselves.
-That’s right… They actually talk to themselves as they write.
+The best scriptwriters talk to themselves.
+That’s right— they actually talk to themselves as they write.

-If you’re looking to write a script, talk it out loud to yourself.
-Repeat the words on your script and see if it flows with your voice and how you talk.
+As you write your script, talk it OUT LOUD to yourself.
+See if it fits the way you speak in conversation.
 Listen to your inflections and the emphasis you make in certain parts of a sentence.
 Oftentimes, you’ll find yourself changing your writing depending on how you speak.

 After the first draft, go through your script again and cut, cut, cut!
 Make sure that every word serves a purpose and look out for these killers:

 - Long words: If there’s a simple way to say it then reword it.

 - Too much information: More information is not always better.
 If it seems like a certain detail doesn’t add much to the story, cut it, and move on.

 The most memorable stories are the ones that make you feel something.

 As you write your script, remember that you want to make a lasting impression.
 Make your audience laugh by telling a funny story at the beginning of your video, or inspire them by talking about how you accomplished a goal.
 If you’re creating a tutorial, talk about how the process helped you, and how your audience will benefit from it.

 When you can make viewers feel something, they’re more likely to remember your video and follow your advice.